-A commemorative exhibition of the one-hundredth anniversary of The Yellow Book, the most important and notorious British magazine in the 1890’s, the first to include market high Culture to mass audiences in England and America through modern advertising strategies.
-It includes a 40-page essay, illustrations, and a cheklist of the exhibition held at Houghton Library in 1994.
+This catalog of the commemorative exhibition of the 100th anniversary of the most important and notorious British magazine of the 1890s—the first to market High Culture to English and American audiences through modern advertising strategies—includes a 40-page essay, illustrations, and a checklist of the exhibition at Houghton Library in 1994.

 A catalogue published on the occasion of the exhibition "John Keats and the Exaltation of a Genius" at Houghton Library in 1995 and of the John Keats Bicentennial Conference.
 The catalog includes a preface by Richard Wendorf, and essays by Helen Vendler and William H. Bond.

-A catalogue of the exhibition at Houghton Library in 1985 of Spanish and Portuguese 16th Century Books in the Department of Printing and Graphic Arts, with a apreface by Anne Anninger.
-The catalogue describes forty exceptional items included in teh exhibition, while the Bibliography offers information on 210 additional Iberian items in houghton collections.
+A catalogue of the 1985 exhibition at Houghton Library of Spanish and Portuguese 16th-century books in the Department of Printing and Graphic Arts, with a Preface by Anne Anninger.
+The catalogue describes 40 items included in the exhibition, while the Bibliography offers information on 210 additional Iberian items in Houghton collections.

 A catalogue of 75 items from the Hyde Collection pertaining to Henry Fielding that were on display at an exhibition at Houghton Library in 1987.